-New Zealand begins COVID-19 vaccinations programme, Australia starts Monday
+New Zealand begins Covid-19 vaccinations programme, Australia starts Monday

-Feb 20 (Reuters) - New Zealand started its official rollout of Pfizer-BioNTech's COVID-19 vaccine on Saturday, while Australia finalised plans to begin inoculations on Monday, a new phase in tackling the virus that both countries have kept largely contained.
+AUCKLAND: New Zealand started its official rollout of Pfizer-BioNTech’s Covid-19 vaccine (pix) today, while Australia finalised plans to begin inoculations on Monday, a new phase in tackling the virus that both countries have kept largely contained.

-A small group of medical professionals were injected on Friday in Auckland ahead of the wider rollout which was officially starting with border staff and so-called Managed Isolation and Quarantine (MIQ) workers on Saturday, officials said.
+A small group of medical professionals were injected yesterday in Auckland ahead of the wider rollout which was officially starting with border staff and so-called Managed Isolation and Quarantine (MIQ) workers today, officials said.

 In Australia, hotel quarantine and healthcare workers will also be the first cohort to be inoculated at 16 Pfizer vaccination hubs across the nation, alongside older Australians at aged care facilities.